steffieMD/Sales-Data-Task-2/README.md

 It kind of felt like a herculean task, but i found a way.
 You know how tech people always say " there's more than one way to write code" WELL! lol i found my own way!

+UPDATE on the UPDATE!
+I have included the visualization of all the data extracted from the Sales DataFrame.
+:)